markusstocker/LaTeX101/README.md

 \begin{figure}[!h]
 ```

 *Note: LaTeX will honor the [!h] instruction but ultimately follows its rules.
-To achieve you goal, you may need to move other elements.*
+To achieve your goal, you may need to move other elements.*

 In Section 3, we refer to Table 1, Figure 1, and Figure 2.
 Such references are easily set using the `\ref{<label>}` command, whereby `<label>` refers to the name given in the corresponding `\label`, of tables and figures.